 POPULATION HEALTH ALLIANCE

-GOVERNMENT AFFAIRS COMMITTE
+GOVERNMENT AFFAIRS COMMITTEE

-The Population Health Alliance Government Affairs Committee is a member’s only forum that meets monthly to discuss key priority policy and advocacy issues.
+The Population Health Alliance Government Affairs (GA) Committee is a member’s only forum that meets monthly to discuss key priority policy and advocacy issues.
 As part of the agenda, Leavitt Partners provides an up to the minute policy briefing to include the status of proposed legislation, interpretation and implementation of existing law and WH Administration appointees and policy views.

 There is much work in between meetings by committee taskforces.
 As new matters are brought before the PHA GA Committee, the following policy statement and principles are applied:

-2023 PHA Government Affairs Principles
+2026 PHA Government Affairs Principles

-The Population Health Alliance educates key stakeholders and policy makers, and advocates for and contributes to shaping policies that prioritize the health and wellbeing of populations through:
+The Population Health Alliance educates key stakeholders and policy makers, and advocates for and contributes to shaping policies that prioritize the health and well-being of populations through:

 Sample Federal Policies and Initiatives PHA Supported